Dragon Nest: Russian release

-The next update was released on 3 February 2016.
-It was Red Dragon Nest (Hardcore), Hero Battlefield (Hardcore) and Argenta's Costume.
+The next update was released on 3 February 2016, featuring Red Dragon Nest (Hardcore), Hero Battlefield (Hardcore) and Argenta's Costume.
 After this patch, the next update was released on 31 March, featuring Rumble Mode.
 This patch has been released with bag: characters could up their level, but 90 cap was not released.
 On 1 April this bag was fixed.

 It was the last update on Russian server.
 Next update should have been 90 cap, but problems became harder.
 Server had juridical disagreements with developers and also the game became not in priority for the Mail.Ru Group company.
 All gamers expected update and long time listened promises of the game producer, but 90 cap update had not been released.

 The company began the closure of the game servers in 2018.